Posted on July 29, 2019 by

-According to surveys, around three quarters of drivers in the UK would opt to buy used rather than new when it comes to an electric car.
+According to surveys, around three quarters of drivers would opt to buy used rather than new when it comes to an electric car.
 It’s thought that we are becoming a lot more trusting of a battery’s longevity than we previously were.
 Many of the reasons for going down this route are the same as buying new, including the positive impact these vehicles have on the environment compared to petrol and diesel cars.
 The main stumbling block for the quarter that baulked at purchasing a second-hand EV was due to the price.

 Thanks to new technology advances, experts claim that a battery pack used in an electric car won’t need to be replaced for between 10 and 20 years and can cover around 150,000 miles.
 Experts say that manufacturers have now proven themselves and this sector, giving prospective buyers more confidence in buying a used vehicle.

 Zero emissions are obviously one of the main benefits of buying an electric car – used or new.
 With a rise in new electric vehicle sales, we will undoubtedly also see an increase in used sales in the run-up to the ban on new petrol and diesel models.
 As their use becomes more widespread, it will completely revolutionise the automotive industry.

-Last year, there were fewer used car sales in the UK compared to the previous year.
+Last year, there were fewer used car sales compared to the previous year.
 However, one riser in the industry was the sales of hybrid, plug-in hybrid and battery electric cars.
 This market share recorded a rise of 27%.
 SMMT Chief Executive, Mike Hawes, said of the development:

 “It’s encouraging to see more used car buyers snapping up low-emission vehicles as supply grows – but those sales remain low as an overall proportion of the market.
 We still need the right policies and incentives from government to give new car buyers confidence to choose the cleanest petrol, diesel and electric models that best suit their needs, so that even more drivers can benefit from this exciting technology as it filters down to the used market in the coming years.”